Perusahaan Listrik Negara: Long-term plans (2013-2022)

-The PLN has issued an Electricity Supply Business Plan (undated) for the period 2013–2022.
+PLN has issued an Electricity Supply Business Plan (undated) for the period 2013–2022.
 The plan talks of an additional generating capacity generating need of 59.5 GW over the period.
 Total estimated expenditure (public and private) is put at around $125 billion.
 Useful details are set out in the Executive Summary of the Business Plan.

 Sumatra–Java grid

 To provide power from plants in Sumatra to the main Indonesian electricity market in Java, in April 2012 PLN began the tender process for a Rp 20 trillion (approx US$ 2.18 billion) project expected to be completed in 2017 which would provide 3,000 MW of power.
 The plan is for AC current to be converted to DC current in the Muara Enim converter station, South Sumatra and be converted back into AC current in the Bogor converter station, West Java.
 Between these sites, a 40 km 500 kV submarine cable would connect Ketapang in Lampung and Salira in Banten.